Cult of the Supreme Being: Legacy

 The Cult of the Supreme Being and its festival may have contributed to the Thermidorian Reaction and the downfall of Robespierre.
 According to Madame de Staël, it was from that time he was lost.
 With his death at the guillotine on 28 July 1794, the cult lost all official sanction and disappeared from public view.
-It was officially banned by Napoleon Bonaparte on 8 April 1802 with his Law on Cults of 18 Germinal, Year X.
+It was officially banned by Napoleon on 8 April 1802 with his Law on Cults of 18 Germinal, Year X.